Activities in beautiful Mid Coast Maine

 Coastal Maine Botanical Gardens

-Visit the recreated historic Maine village & ride the rails behind an authentic steam locomotive
+Visit the recreated historic Main Village & take a ride on the rails behind an authentic steam locomotive.

 Barrett Park | Lobster Cove Road, Boothbay Harbor, ME This is a great little park filled with lush trees and shade perfect for picnics, kids, and dogs!
 Located off Atlantic Avenue on the east side of the Harbor.